Learning to Advect: A Neural Semi-Lagrangian Architecture for Weather Forecasting: Ablation Studies

 The parameter counts for each ablation configuration are summarized in \Cref{tab:ablations}.

 Our ablation experiments confirm that physically inspired semi-Lagrangian advection significantly benefits latent-space weather forecasting, as reflected in the model's performance.
 The \emph{no advection} configuration was the worst-performing model by a significant margin, despite retaining the full capacity of the reaction and diffusion operators at a cost of 5M parameters (14\% of the full-model total).
 Its impact on the $z_{500}$ geopotential error is more severe than removing the 18M parameter reaction block.
-This provides compelling evidence that the NSL advection is a powerful nonlinearity that allows the network to maintain physical consistency over time.
-It is known that advection is notoriously difficult for standard networks to learn without a dedicated geometric operator.
-In many cases, the use of attention mechanisms is a substitute for this operation, but their adherence to physical structure remains low.
+This provides compelling evidence that the NSL operator is a powerful inductive bias that allows the network to maintain physical consistency over time.
+Advection is notoriously difficult for standard architectures to learn without a dedicated geometric operator; attention mechanisms can partially substitute for it, but without an explicit transport structure they offer limited physical interpretability and impose quadratic cost.